-More often than not, there is a growing number of people involved in any decision making process, with nearly 70% of businesses involving 5 or more individuals in every purchase.
-What’s more, 90% of business professionals agree that there is usually or always one member of the DMU who will try to influence the decision to match their own.
+More often than not, there’s a growing number of people involved in any decision making process, with nearly 70% of businesses involving 5 or more individuals in every purchase.
+What’s more, 90% of business professionals agree that there’s usually or always one member of the DMU who will try to influence the decision to match their own.

-With this in mind, it’s important to target each different member of the DMU with content specific and relevant to their own individual interests in the particular product or service you are offering.
+With this in mind, it’s important to target each different member of the DMU with right the type of content that’s specific and relevant to their own individual interests in the particular product or service you are offering.
 Matched with the most appropriate channel to suit relevant stages of the buyer journey, will allow your content to truly resonate and drive maximum engagement.

 Another essential element to your content strategy is personalization.
 Why?
 Well…